-This curriculum is about civilization: the set of implicit and explicit rules and structures which allow us to live together in a just, orderly way.
-But it’s also about the 21st century, which has been characterized by the continual decline of many features of civilization.
+This curriculum is about Western civilization, and how it enables citizens of the Western world to live together in a just, orderly way.
+But it’s also about the 21st century, which has been characterized by the continual decline of many aspects of that civilization.

-Despite our superior technology, there are many things that Western civilization could do in the past that we can’t today—e.g. build large-scale infrastructure, maintain low-crime cities, and run competent bureaucracies.
-This curriculum focuses on underexplored ideas (especially right-wing ideas) that help us explain what changed.
+Despite our superior technology, there are many things that Western countries could do in the past that we can’t today—e.g. rapidly build large-scale infrastructure, maintain low-crime cities, and run competent bureaucracies.
+More importantly, it feels like there are no adults in the room: modern elites often seem unvirtuous and even unserious by historical standards.
+This curriculum focuses on explaining what changed, and how to orient to the world we now find ourselves in.

-Given the sheer scope of the topics covered by the curriculum, it does not aim at comprehensiveness; nor does it focus on specific strategies for responding to civilizational decay.
-Readers should instead think of the curriculum as a starting point from which we can have informed, realistic discussions about where and how to steer 21st century civilization.
+Given the sheer scope of the topics covered by the curriculum, it does not aim at comprehensiveness; nor does it try to give detailed strategies for solving civilizational decay.
+Indeed, given the accelerating development of AI (as discussed in week 10) the coming decades are likely to be extremely unpredictable.
+Readers should instead think of the curriculum as a starting point for informed, realistic discussions about how we as a civilization can steer ourselves through the coming turmoil.

-The intended format for the curriculum is weekly small group discussions over two months.
+The intended format for the curriculum is weekly small group discussions.
 Each week, all participants should read the four main readings in detail (and can optionally read any of the supplementary readings).
-I recommend that group discussions are scheduled for 1.5 hours each week; and also that, at the end of each session, four people volunteer to each lead the discussion of one of the following week’s readings.
+We recommend that group discussions are scheduled for 1.5 hours each week.
+At the end of each session, four people should volunteer to each lead the discussion of one of the following week’s readings.

-An alternative approach is to host longer sessions and have participants read then discuss each of the readings in turn in the session itself.
-If you do so, I recommend scheduling sessions of 2 or 2.5 hours and skipping the fourth reading each week.
+An alternative approach is to host longer sessions and have participants read, then discuss, each of the readings within the session itself.
+If you do so, we recommend scheduling sessions of 2 or 2.5 hours and skipping the fourth reading each week.

-However, everyone should feel free to approach the curriculum however they find most useful (and ideally report back on what works and what doesn’t).
+However, everyone should feel free to approach the curriculum in the ways they find most useful (and ideally report back on what works and what doesn’t).

-In terms of the content: like many of the topics covered in this curriculum, Western culture is far too wide-ranging to summarize in a single week.
-These four readings merely touch on a few of its core components: individualism, secular governments, an internal locus of self-control, a progress/innovation-oriented mindset, and impartial justice systems.
+Like many of the topics covered in this curriculum, Western culture is far too wide-ranging to summarize in a single week.
+These four readings merely touch on a few of its core components: individualism, secular governments, an improvement-oriented mindset, impartial justice systems, and an internal locus of self-control.

 Main readings: